WordPress/wordpress-playground/packages/docs/site/docs/10-javascript-api/03-playground-api-client.md

 ## Sending messages to JavaScript

 You can pass messages from PHP to JavaScript using the `post_message_to_js()` function.
-It accepts two arguments:
+It accepts one argument:

 -   `$data` (string) – Data to pass to JavaScript.

-For example, here's how you would send a message called "post-save" with a JSON-encoded post ID and title:
+For example, here's how you would send a message with a JSON-encoded post ID and title:

 ```ts
 const php = await PHP.load('8.0');